-The catering department staff serve Nursery lunch in a designated Dining Room and Reception lunch in the main Dining Room.
+The catering department staff serve Nursery and Reception lunch in the Atrium.
 The Nursery and Reception children are accompanied to lunch by their Class Teacher and Teaching Assistant.
 These members of staff usually sit with the children for lunch or alternatively another member of the Pre-Prep staff will sit with the children.
 Mid-morning snacks are served in the classrooms in Pre-Prep.
+A member of staff with a valid Paediatric First Aid certificate is always present in the room when the children are eating.